melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/recording-vaccinations.md

 The record will show a ‘Sync pending’ label if it is in progress but not yet synced.
 If it is not synced or could not be synced, the additional text will explain why, and in some cases it will tell you what actions you must take.
 For example:

 - if the child asked for their parents not to be notified after giving self consent via Gillick competency, you must let the child’s GP know they were vaccinated
 - if it cannot be synced because of a missing NHS number, you must add an NHS number to the child's record before this record will sync

 ![Screenshot of a vaccination record that is not synced.](/assets/images/fhir-imms-not-synced.png)

-The information sharing works both ways.
-Mavis automatically searches NHS England and GP data for flu vaccination records and adds any missing information to the child’s vaccination history (for example, if a child was already vaccinated by their GP, so you can avoid double-vaccinating them).

-> [!NOTE]
-> Mavis can only receive this data for children with NHS numbers.
-If there are any children without NHS numbers in your session, you need to check if they have already been vaccinated.